Ashwin-Shanmugam/MultiModal-Garbage-Classification-System/README.md

 - Validation accuracy achieved: **~85%**
 - Strong performance on **Green** and **Blue** categories
 - Some confusion between **Black** and **Other**, addressed in error analysis

----

-## Submission Notes

-- This repository is the **only submission** for Assignment 2.
-- The dataset is intentionally excluded.
-- The submission on D2L consists of **the GitHub repository link only**.

----

-## Course Information

-Assignment 2 – Garbage Classification Model
-Course: **ENSF 617**
-Implementation uses **PyTorch** and follows techniques covered in class.